dsaunders11/nbaStats/README.md

 # nbaStats
 Predicts basic NBA statlines (points, rebounds, assists) for a given player in the next upcoming game using different forms of ML.

-Test the current version at: https://share.streamlit.io/dsaunders11/nbastats/main/operate.py
+Test the current version at: under maintenance!

 Note: Allow time for dependencies to load on first use.